 NOTE: Make sure the light is unplugged before doing this step!

-1. Cut one of the wires in the location where you want the switch to be.
+1. Cut the hot wire in the location where you want the switch to be.
+The hot wire will either be black or smooth (not ribbed…you should not feel bumps when you run your finger across it).
 Strip both ends of the cut wire, twist it and make a hook in the wire similar to step 2 above.

 2. Open the switch cover by undoing the screws.